 Changing the Conversation

 Meat consumption has the largest environmental impact in comparison to all other food groups.
-As such, there are a growing number of powerful movements that seek to encourage plant-based diets, however these movements often suggest that meat consumption is a choice when in fact what a lot of people around the world eat is not determined by choice.
+As such, there are a growing number of powerful movements that seek to encourage plant-based diets.
+A failure of these movements however, is that they often suggest that meat consumption is a choice when in fact this is not the case for many people around the word.
 For example, someone may desire to eat a sustainable diet, but due to their income, they cannot afford to eat a completely zero waste, local and organic, plant-based diet.
 I think we can all identify with this sentiment in some way.

 So how do we change the conversation in order to (1) empower our community with choice to reduce our meat consumption and (2) to also include those in our community that have been previously excluded from the plant-based movement due to personal barriers?